Threed90/Hit_The_Coconut/README.md

 ### The WFA project
 ----

-The WFA project respond for the UI of the game and contains the buisness logic of the application as buttons functionality.
+The WFA project respond for the UI of the game and contains the business logic of the application as buttons functionality.
 There is also implemented the game logic.

 ![WFA project](/descriptionResources/WFA_Project.png)